 Underestimating the Power of Word of Mouth Marketing

 The beauty of word of mouth marketing is that it is free and it happens naturally.
-If you provide an excellent product or service, then your customers are thrilled, and they tell their family, friends and colleagues about it.
+If you provide an excellent product or service, then your customers are thrilled, and they tell their family, friends, and colleagues about it.
 If you encourage your clients to spread the word, you can get even more out of word of mouth marketing.
 And not only does it bring in new customers, but it can also result in ongoing repeat business.

 Being Scared of Social Media

 Social media has exploded in recent years and has quickly become one of the most affordable and effective marketing techniques for small business owners who can focus their efforts and maximize their time spent on social media to yield big results.
-The trick to using social media to promote your small business is two fold: first you need to select the right network, and second, you need to be clear about what your goals are.
+The trick to using social media to promote your small business is two-fold: first you need to select the right network, and second, you need to be clear about what your goals are.

 Refusing to Try New Marketing Activities

 Most small business owners are over-scheduled, often juggling multiple priorities at the same time.
 This is why routines are good for us; routines help us manage our time and be as productive as possible.
 But routines can also make us complacent, especially when it comes to marketing.
 Marketing is ever-changing and the only way to consistently promote your business effectively is to stay in tune with the changes and remain open to trying new marketing activities.
-This list of 101 marketing activities may inspire you to try something new.

 Ignoring the Competition